-Putting styles from the prior season on a fixed discount (such as 30%) and then increasing the discount percent progressively until the final exit date for the collection.
-This is one of the simplest and easiest approach operationally.
-However, the same level of discount will result in more popular styles to sell out while some others may not sell at the same rate and the retailer often ends up giving away margin on certain styles while having to keep discounting others for much longer than the exit date.
+Putting styles from the prior season on a fixed discount (such as 30%) and then increasing the discount percentage progressively until the final exit date for the collection.
+This is one of the simplest and easiest approaches operationally.
+However, the same level of discount will result in more popular styles selling out while some others may not sell at the same rate and the retailer often ends up giving away margin on certain styles while having to keep discounting others for much longer than the exit date.

-This approach is driven by a markdown optimization system which considers each style’s current price, current stock and planned shelf- life.
-It also incorporates forecasts based on selling price and lifecycle profile, evaluates financial scenarios for all acceptable price points and recommends the optimal markdown price at the chain level to achieve goals set by the user.
+This approach is driven by a markdown optimization system that considers each style’s current price, current stock, and planned shelf life.
+It also incorporates forecasts based on selling price and lifecycle profile, evaluates financial scenarios for all acceptable price points, and recommends the optimal markdown price at the chain level to achieve goals set by the user.

 This requires a more involved optimization and forecasting capability as each location or store cluster is evaluated independently for the optimal markdown price for a given style.
 Therefore, differences in customer purchase behavior, and/or inventory levels across locations can lead to different price recommendations for a given style.

-Retailers who have tried different approaches to markdowns now agree that to maximize gross margins, markdown pricing tools need to take maximum advantage of big data analytics, and real time POS and inventory data.
-Markdown tools also need to be flexible, scalable, easy to configure for different levels of granularity and facilitate easy decision-making at all levels of the organization.
+Retailers who have tried different approaches to markdowns agree that to maximize gross margins, markdown pricing tools need to take maximum advantage of big data analytics, and real-time POS and inventory data.
+Markdown tools also need to be flexible, scalable, easy to configure for different levels of granularity, and facilitate easy decision-making at all levels of the organization.

-For a retailer looking to transform its end of the season markdown planning from a simple rule based approach to an analytic optimization driven approach that maximizes gross margin must look for a solution that:
+A retailer looking to transform its end-of-the-season markdown planning from a simple rule-based approach to a data-driven one must look for a solution that:

 - Allows for seamless execution of markdown pricing decisions

-- Monitors results and tracks effectiveness and other KPIs
+- Monitors result and tracks effectiveness and other KPIs

 - Ensures consistent approach to markdown decisions across a group of planners